-2018 Activities
+2019 Activities

-- Staff participated in local jurisdictional land use reviews, development of community design components (land and roads) and commented on transportation/transit integration and ADA accessibility. - Intercity Transit worked with local jurisdictions and employers to promote the use of alternative transportation modes as well as Transportation Demand Management and Commute Trip Reduction efforts. - Active in local and regional partnerships that regularly review, plan, coordinate, and implement improvements to the local transportation network of roads, technology, and services. - Transit staff regularly attended community business association meetings to update and provide leadership in efforts to support and improve local and regional transportation network. - Actively participated in a coordination network of human service organizations to improve mobility for those challenged by income, age, and/or disabilities. - Actively participated in ongoing implementation efforts of the regional Sustainable Thurston plan, which include increasing housing and transportation choices.
+- Participated in local jurisdictional land use reviews, development of community design components (land and roads) and commented on transportation/transit integration and ADA accessibility. - Worked with local jurisdictions and employers to promote the use of alternative transportation modes as well as Transportation Demand Management and Commute Trip Reduction efforts. - Participated in local and regional partnerships that regularly review, plan, coordinate, and implement improvements to the local transportation network of roads, technology, and services. - Attended regularly community business association meetings to update and provide leadership in efforts to support and improve local and regional transportation network. - Participated in a coordination network of human service organizations to improve mobility for those challenged by income, age, and/or disabilities.

-- Intercity Transit will update a performance measurement reports that provide summaries to the public of the attributes, costs, and use of the existing system services. - Staff will continue to work with and participate in community-based efforts to improve transportation efficiency in both the technical and service fields. - Staff will actively participate in continuing partnerships that address transportation issues locally and regionally, including updates of local comprehensive plans, Joint Base Lewis McChord/I-5 impacts, Inter-change Justification Reports (I-5), and Regional Transportation Plan updates. - Staff will continue to work proactively on a range of transportation planning activities on the local and state level, in particular the projected population growth for Thurston County over the next 20 years.
+- Update performance measurement reports that provide summaries to the public of the attributes, costs, and use of the existing system services. - Continue to work with and participate in community-based efforts to improve transportation efficiency in both the technical and service fields. - Participate in continuing partnerships that address transportation issues locally and regionally, including updates of local comprehensive plans, Joint Base Lewis McChord/I-5 impacts, Inter-change Justification Reports (I-5), and Regional Transportation Plan updates. - Continue to work proactively on a range of transportation planning activities on the local and state level, in particular the projected population growth for Thurston County over the next 20 years.

-Section 7: Summary of Proposed Changes, 2019-2024
+Section 7: Summary of Proposed Changes, 2020-2025